A Shoelace for the Wedding

 For all guests, the wedding day began shortly after 9 a.m. at the Leipzig registry office.
 The wedding ceremony was scheduled for around 9:30 a.m.

-For the bride and groom, however, the day began at 7:00 a.m. at Natalie Paulikat's.
-She did Julia's hair and applied makeup.
-Only about fifteen minutes of the planned two hours were set aside for my foundation.
-While Julia was comfortable with Natalie, I accompanied the event with my camera and a leisurely sip of coffee (the coffee was very good, Natalie!).
+For the bride and groom, however, the day began at 7:00 a.m. at Natalie Paulikat’s.
+She did Julia’s hair and applied makeup.
+Only about fifteen minutes of the planned two hours were set aside for my “foundation.”
+While Julia was comfortable with Natalie, I documented the whole thing with my camera, contentedly sipping coffee (the coffee was very good, Natalie!).

-As the ninth hour of the day approached, I became restless.
-Natalie and Julia weren't finished yet.
+As the ninth hour of the day ran out, I became fidgety.
+Natalie and Julia weren’t finished yet.
 We still had to change outfits and travel from the south of Leipzig to the city center and the registry office.

-Natalie quickly dabbed her final brush strokes on Julia's canvas.
-Hurried and excited, Julia and I helped each other get dressed.
+Natalie quickly dabbed her final brush strokes on Julia’s canvas.
+Hurried and excited, Julia and I helped each other get dressed; she pinned the boutonniere to my lapel.
 As I buttoned my suit pants, I froze and thought, “Shit!
 I forgot something!”

 Finding the right suit was an odyssey.
 Well-known and lesser-known outfitters in Leipzig and Berlin’s Kurfürstendamm were too old-fashioned and staid for me.
 I felt more like I was wearing a costume than actually being dressed.
 Unexpectedly, I finally found a stylish cut for just over €100 at Zalando.
 This suit offered the comfort I had been searching for for months.
 The size M jacket fit me perfectly, but the matching pants in the same size were too loose.
 I wanted to cinch the thumb-wide gap between my body and the pants with a belt.
 However, after the last fitting, Past-Johann forgot to buy a matching belt.